HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Several Kibana indexes are preloaded in Kibana in order to display logs of Service Activator's activity.

-Before deploying ELK a namespace with the name "monitoring" must be created.
-In order to generate it, run
+Before deploying ELK, a namespace must be created, The default name is "monitoring", it can be another of your choice but the parameter "monitoringNamespace" with the new name must be added to the "helm install" .
+In order to generate it, run:

     kubectl create namespace monitoring